streamr-dev/network-contracts/packages/network-subgraphs/README.md

 The container and thus image that initially compiles and pushes the subgraph to the graph node can be recreated with the Dockerfile.
-To do so, run "docker build . -t streamr/graph-deploy-streamregistry-subgraph:dev", and then push the image with "docker push streamr/graph-deploy-streamregistry-subgraph:dev"
+To do so, run "docker build . -t streamr/deploy-network-subgraphs:dev", and then push the image with "docker push streamr/deploy-network-subgraphs:dev"

-## Prod deployment to the centralised theGraph
+## Prod deployment to the hosted service
 First rename subgraph_prod.yaml to rename subgraph.yaml then follow the steps below (build it then set token, then deploy).
 The token can be found on the theGraph dashboard https://thegraph.com/hosted-service/dashboard?account=streamr-dev
 Log in with your github user, then set the user to the streamr-dev user in the dashboard, not your github user!
 ```
-cd packages/streamregistry-thegraph-subgraph
+cd packages/network-subgraphs
 npm i
 npm run build
 npx graph auth --product hosted-service <TOKEN>